OCCUPY TILL I COME

 Paul affirms, “But to each one of us grace was given according to the measure of Christ’s gift.”
 (Eph.
 4:7 NKJV).

-Friend, if you are not actively involved in mission, evangelism or soul-winning, in maturing the believers, in edifying the Church, and in proclaiming or demonstrating the preeminence of Christ on earth, you have simply received the grace of God in vain, and you will miss a great reward at the Lord’s return.
+Friend, if you are not actively involved in mission, evangelism or soul-winning, in discipling the believers, in edifying the Church, and in proclaiming or demonstrating the preeminence of Christ on earth, you have simply received the grace of God in vain, and you will miss a great reward at the Lord’s return.

 Paul admonishes us to serve God with the unique divine abilities that He has given us.